 In March of 2014 the Company issued 900 shares of Series A Preferred Stock.
 Series A Preferred Stock shall have the right to convert any or all of the series of Series A Preferred Stock into Common Stock.
 Each share of Series A Preferred Stock shall be convertible at the option of the holder at any time, after the date of issuance of such shares.
-Each Series A Preferred Share converts into one hundred thousand (100,000) shares of Common Stock.
+Each Series A Preferred Stock into Common Stock.

 On May 21, 2014, the 900 shares of Series A Preferred Stock were exchanged for 900 Shares of Series C Preferred Stock.
 Series C Stock shall have the right to convert any or all of the series of Series A Preferred Stock into Common Stock.
 Each share of Series C Preferred Stock shall be convertible at the option of the holder at any time, after the date of issuance of such shares.
 Each Series C Preferred Share converts into one hundred thousand (100,000) shares of Common Stock.
 Prior to January 1, 2016, in no event shall the number of Series C Preferred Stock or the number of shares of Common Stock into which the Series C Preferred Stock is convertible be subject to any adjustment resulting from a reverse split of the Common Stock.
-On all matters the holders of Series C Preferred Stock and the holders of Common Stock shall vote together and not as separate classes and the Series C Preferred Stock shall be counted on an "as converted" basis times 60.
+On all matters the holders of Series C Preferred Stock and the holders of Common Stock shall vote together and not as separate classes.
+Each holder of Series C Preferred Stock shall be entitled to one (1) vote for each share of series C Preferred Stock held.

 In March of 2014 the Company issued 300,000 shares of Series B Preferred stock.
 The holders of Series B Preferred Stock shall be entitled to when and if declared by the Board of Directors out of the funds of the Company, non cumulative cash dividends accruing on a daily basis from the date of issuance of the Series B Preferred Stock through and including the date on which dividends are paid at an annual rate of six percent (6%) per share of Series B Preferred Stock.
-Series B Preferred Stock shall rank senior to the Common Stock and the Series C Preferred Stock.On all matters the holders of Series B Preferred Stock and the holders of Common Stock shall vote together and not as separate classes and the Series B Preferred Stock shall be counted as one vote per each share.
+Series B Preferred Stock shall rank senior to the Common Stock and the Series C Preferred Stock.
+On all matters the holders of Series B Preferred Stock and the holders of Common Stock shall vote together and not as separate classes and the Series B Preferred Stock shall be counted as one vote per each share.